 - Try rinse-less cleansers, such as Purell.
 However, use only a small amount.
 Too much of those cleansers can also dry out your hands.

 Specifically, you can pat your hands dry, but leave a small amount of water.
-Apply our Eczema Ointment to lock in the moisture and replenish the essential oil and lipids.
-The great features of Dr. Wang Eczema Ointment is you only need a small amount to cover the both hands.
-Also, even though it contains all the natural oils, shea butter and beeswax, it is not sticky or greasy.
+Apply our Herbal Rescue Balm to lock in the moisture and replenish the essential oil and lipids.
+The great features of Dr. Wang Herbal Rescue Balm are you only need a small amount to cover both hands.
+Also, even though it contains all the natural oils, shea butter, and beeswax, it is not sticky or greasy.

 These steps can prevent your hands from getting repeat damage.
 Your skin just needs a chance to heal.
 But it can’t heal if they are constantly being damaged from excessive hand washing under hot water and harsh detergents or soaps.